chrisbroski/goal-math/essay2.md

 ### Conclusion

 But so what?
-Why should this creature have to experience the joy and suffering of emotional desire when it would be simpler to force it to simply execute our optimal behaviors?
+Why should this creature have to experience the joy and suffering of emotional desire when it would be simpler to force it to execute programmed behaviors?
 In the above examples, there is no advantage.
 In fact, blurry action parameters make it much less successful.
 An optimally programmed creature doesn't need to waste time and energy bothering with poor action parameters.
 But, what if the environment changed?
 What if gathering became slightly more difficult and required an action parameter of 3.1 for success?
 Our rigidly programmed automaton would fail, and continue to fail, until its creator intervened.
 But our emotional creature has the ability to feel the difference between success and failure and has been given the reins to its own behavior.
 Through flexible behavior, emotional creatures can thrive in multiple and unpredictably changing environments.

 ### Addendum: Conscious Desire